collapsed-stacks/startups/questions/3473/trademark-and-business-name-registration-technicalities.md

 - tagged: `business-registration`, `trademark`, `domain-name`
 - score: 1

-<p>I have registered an assumed business name, lets call it ArtHouse.
+I have registered an assumed business name, lets call it ArtHouse.
 After looking around online I found a website hosted in Illinois with the domain arthouse.com and has a logo ArtHouse®.
 After searching in the US database for registered business names, there were no records for another ArtHouse being filed.
 When I found the website, I then looked up the Trademark and found that the registered trademark is in fact active.
 Is it legal for this company to be operating under an unregistered business name?
-If they are 100% in legal ownership of the hypothetical name "ArtHouse", I would be willing to change my business name to something like ArtHousePDX or something else similar but I am wondering if the missing registration will affect anything in my favor.</p>
+If they are 100% in legal ownership of the hypothetical name "ArtHouse", I would be willing to change my business name to something like ArtHousePDX or something else similar but I am wondering if the missing registration will affect anything in my favor.

 ## Answer 3474